The Fat Duck: Reception

-Matthew Fort reviewed the restaurant for The Guardian in 2005, he said that "there is no doubt that the Fat Duck is a great restaurant and Heston Blumenthal the most original and remarkable chef this country has ever produced".
-A. A. Gill for The Times recommended that people should "eat here at least once to find out what is really going on in your mouth".
-Also in 2005, German food critic Wolfram Siebeck visited the restaurant and complained of the delays in service and of several of the dishes, described the mustard ice cream in a red cabbage gazpacho soup as a "fart of nothingness", while chef Nico Ladenis said of the restaurant, "Someone who makes egg and bacon ice cream is hailed a genius.
+Matthew Fort reviewed the Fat Duck for The Guardian in 2005, and wrote that "there is no doubt that the Fat Duck is a great restaurant and Heston Blumenthal the most original and remarkable chef this country has ever produced".
+In The Times, A. A. Gill recommended that people should "eat here at least once to find out what is really going on in your mouth".
+Also in 2005, the German critic Wolfram Siebeck visited the restaurant and complained of the delays in service and of several of the dishes.
+He described the mustard ice cream in a red cabbage gazpacho soup as a "fart of nothingness".
+The chef Nico Ladenis said, "Someone who makes egg and bacon ice cream is hailed a genius.
 If you vomit and make ice cream out of it, are you a star?"
-Tony Naylor of The Guardian enjoyed his trip to the restaurant in 2008, and afterwards criticised those who thought that spending £323.13 on a meal for two at lunchtime was too much.
+Tony Naylor of The Guardian enjoyed his trip in 2008.
+He defended the price, likening the occasional purchase of an exceptional meal to spending on entertainment or hobbies.
+In 2012, Fodor's described the Fat Duck as "extraordinary" and "one of the best restaurants in the country", and Frommer's gave it three stars, grading it "exceptional".

-In 2005, the restaurant was ranked 1st on the list of the World's 50 Best Restaurants.
-After spending 11 years on the list, it has dropped down to 73rd in the top 100.
-It has been ranked second best on numerous occasions, first behind the French Laundry and then behind El Bulli.
-In 2012, it was ranked in thirteenth place.
+In 2005, the Fat Duck was ranked first on the list of the World's 50 Best Restaurants.
+After spending 11 years on the list, it dropped to 73rd.
+It has been ranked second-best on numerous occasions, first behind the French Laundry and then behind El Bulli.
+In 2012, it was ranked 13th.
+In 2009, the Fat Duck was the only restaurant to be given a top score of ten out of ten in the Good Food Guide.
+The editor of the guide, Elizabeth Carter, wrote: "It's extremely rare that a restaurant cooks perfectly on a consistent basis, but we've had so many superlative reports that we're delighted to recognise the Fat Duck as the best restaurant in Britain."
+It retained that score through to the 2013 edition.
 In 2010, it was named the Best UK Restaurant in the Quintessentially Awards, a scheme run by the Quintessentially Group.

-In 2009, it was the only restaurant to be given a top score of ten out of ten in the Good Food Guide.
-The editor of the guide, Elizabeth Carter, explained the reason for the score, "It's extremely rare that a restaurant cooks perfectly on a consistent basis, but we've had so many superlative reports that we're delighted to recognise the Fat Duck as the best restaurant in Britain."
-It retained that top score through to the 2013 edition of the guide.